chtoucas/Narvalo.NET/Issues.md

 Code Analysis and Source Analysis:
 - Improvement: Check all SuppressMessage and tag them with [REVIEW], [GeneratedCode]... in particular those added to fix warnings when internals are hidden.
-- Improvement: Fix any remaining CA and SA warnings and errors.
+- Improvement: Remove the local CA & SA overrides.
+Fix any remaining CA and SA warnings and errors.
-- Bug: Some assemblies raise a CA warning on resources supposably not used.
+- Bug: Some assemblies raise a CA warning on string resources supposably not used.
 - Bug: We use [module: SuppressMessage(...)] to suppress some CA or SA warnings but this does not work as expected when used in an assembly info file: it suppresses the warning for the whole assembly.
 We should further